protocol/research-website/content/posts/201912-resnetlab-launch/index.md

 ## Publications and Talks

-As we make progress and create contributions, we will update the [ResNetLab page at research.protocol.ai](/research/groups/resnetlab/).
+As we make progress and create contributions, we will update the [ResNetLab page](/research/groups/resnetlab/).
 Today, we are thrilled to share with you the lastest ones:

 - [Workshop: A Brief History of Information-Centric Networks (2019.07.31)](https://github.com/protocol/research/issues/14)
   - [Recording](https://www.youtube.com/watch?v=rbLioc1h9dg)